Irish Dairy Forum 2027

 You will be able to register directly through the website’s event page.

-Registered participants will receive updates on programme developments, exhibitor announcements, and judging timelines.
+Registered participants will receive updates on programme developments and exhibitor announcements.

 • How can organisations become event partners or sponsors?